 Publishers are required to promptly approve publication requests from their authors. (see Publishing content for more information on the process)

-When a publishers edits or creates content, they do not require approval.
-A publishers content goes live immediately (pending the once hourly sync).
+When a publishers edits content, they do not require approval.
+A publishers content updates go live immediately (pending the once hourly sync).

 The main difference between the author role and the publisher role is the level of responsibility.
-As a publisher, if there is an issue with the accuracy of the content on your site, or the content does not adhere to Web Content Guidelines, the you are ultimately responsible.
+As a publisher, if there is an issue with the accuracy of the content on your site, or the content does not adhere to Web Content Guidelines, the publisher is ultimately responsible.

 Publishers (generally) have the final say on what content is appropriate for their site.
 They are also responsible for making sure their site is well maintained.
 A well maintained site is one delivers relevant, up to date and non-conflicting information.
 You should periodically (at least every six months) review all pages on your site to make sure they are up to date.
 This also applies to all files in the library.

 Note: the WebTeam are not involved in the publishing process because:

-- the WebTeam does not have the resources to publish every page
+- the WebTeam does not have the resources to publish every page, and

 - the WebTeam are not the content experts, particularly for clinical or health advice.

 A site can will have at least one (and potentially several) publishers.
 The total number of publishers for a site is strategically kept to a minimum to ensure there is robust coordination and accountability in place.

 If there is more that one publisher, any publisher can approve author changes to go live.